viaaurea/vitte/readme.md

     setup:
       - VA\Vitte\ViteLatteInstaller()::bundle(
           @vite::makePassiveEntryLocator(
-            %system.vite.vue.development%               # When on, serves links to Vite dev-server only )
+            %system.vite.development%                   # When on, serves links to Vite dev-server only )
         )::install(@self)
 ```